THE PULSE OF THE CASINO INDUSTRY

 Roulette is the perfect casino table game.
 The house edge is elegantly represented by the zero.
 The odds of the game are displayed in a brilliantly designed format.

 Easy to play, simple to understand, and full of drama.
 Where will the ball stop?
 Will my number hit?
 Should I play even-money bets or try to pick a single number?
+For most people, roulette is the first game they try at the casino.
+Why not find out why?
+If you’ve never tried it, give it a spin.

 FAQs

-What is the house edge in roulette?
+• What is the safest bet in roulette?

-What is the safest bet in roulette?
+• What is the best bet in roulette for beginners?

 Paul Cullen